ucozlab/react-redux/guide-3-redux/docs/action-strategies.md

 ## Reduce Boilerplate Code with `redux-act`

-If you're not liking all the boilerplate hassle that can go into creating action type constants and action creators, consider using [redux-act](https://github.com/pauldijou/redux-act), a third party tool that abstracts of making action creators and abstracts the process of action types so you don't even have to think about them.
+If you're not liking all the boilerplate hassle that can go into creating action type constants and action creators, consider using [redux-act](https://github.com/pauldijou/redux-act), a third party tool that abstracts the making of action creators and action types so you don't even have to think about them.
 Its documentation can speak for itself, but I personally use this tool and I love it.

 ## Flux Standard Action (FSA)